Balkan Notes On A Florentine Menu | Gurdulù

-I must admit a past ignorance towards Gurdulù.
-Although the restaurant opened in 2015, I didn’t come across it until Florence Cocktail Week in April 2016, of which the adjoined cocktail bar, headed up by the talented Sabrina Galloni, were a part.
+Although Gurdulù opened in 2015, I didn’t come across it until Florence Cocktail Week in April 2016, of which the adjoined cocktail bar, headed up by the talented Sabrina Galloni, were a part.
 At first glance it looked, save for a nod to a Parisian brasserie, with its elegant, brass and dark wood interior, like one of the typical, albeit new breed, of Florentine restaurants – a little like a boutique La Ménagère from across town.
-On closer inspection however, I found a pleasant, perhaps even romantic restaurant, true to its Florentine roots, but glittering with outside influences from the Balkans and beyond.
+On closer inspection however, I found a pleasantly romantic restaurant, true to its Florentine roots, but glittering with outside influences from the Balkans and beyond.

-We were served a somewhat bland mousse, topped with a slice of radish and pieces of beef as amuse bouche, before quickly moving onto our first plates.
-My wife ordered a plate of tasty anchovy spaghetti in a generous portion, coated with garlic, and rather surprisingly topped with dill (a rare commodity in Florence), while I had a plate of “Ravioli H20” which was layered with shaved pecorino atop and filled with a softer pecorino inside the ravioli – each from Sicily, making for a genuinely delicious concoction of soft vegetarian layers.
+We were served an amuse bouche that amounted to little more than a bland mousse, topped with a slice of radish and pieces of beef but thankfully that was one of the few lows of the evening.
+From the menu, we started with a plate of anchovy spaghetti, coated with garlic, and topped with dill, and a plate of “Ravioli H20” which was layered with shaved pecorino on top and filled with a softer pecorino inside, making for a genuinely delicious concoction of soft and mildly contrasting cheese layers.

-I wasn’t at all taken by the dessert menu which felt uninspired especially when compared with the main menu, which though small covers a greater breadth than one would believe when faced with the dessert selection.
+I wasn’t too taken by the dessert menu which felt uninspired especially when compared with the main menu, which though small covers a much greater breadth.
 We settled on a shared dessert of fruits and pastry which was edible, though a little bitter.
-We paired everything with a Jean Chauvenet Burgundy of 2012 vintage, which faired well against the competing flavours on offer, and was light enough to mix well with the courgette flower tempura.
+We paired everything with a Jean Chauvenet Burgundy of 2012 vintage, which faired well against the competing flavours on offer.

 As with every single restaurant in Florence, Gurdulù, gets plenty of contrasting opinion, and unfortunately, the hype as seen around the internet, doesn’t quite match the reality.
 As such, Tripadvior is full of negativity for the restaurant, mostly down to the hype and high expectations propped up by the reviews of (mostly foreign) locals who are eager to love every new venture in the city, as though it were their own.